Chalapathidevops/kubernetes/CKA/9-pvc.md

 &emsp; name: pv-volume<br>
 &emsp; class: csi-hostpath-sc<br>
 &emsp; capacity: 10Mi<br>
-Create a new pod which mount the the PersistentVolumeClaim as a volume<br>
+Create a new pod which mount the PersistentVolumeClaim as a volume<br>
 &emsp; name: web-server<br>
 &emsp; image: nginx<br>
 &emsp; mount path: /usr/share/nginx/html<br>
 Configure the new pod to have ReadWriteOnce access on the volume <br>
-Finally, usiong kubectl edit to kubectl patch expand the PersistentVolumeClaim to a capacity of 70Mi and record that change
+Finally, using kubectl edit to kubectl patch expand the PersistentVolumeClaim to a capacity of 70Mi and record that change

  **Ans**

-***PersistentVolumeClaim***
+***Create a PersistentVolumeClaim (PVC) with the initial settings***

 ```
 apiVersion: v1